Comme un corbeau blanc

 "Comme un corbeau blanc" (translation: Like a white raven) is a song by French singer Johnny Hallyday.
-It was released as a single and included on his 1973 studio album Insolitudes.
+It was released as a single in February 1973 and included on his 1973 studio album Insolitudes.

 Composition and writing

 The song was written by Jean Renard and Gilles Thibaut.
-The recording was produced by Jean Renard.
+The recording was produced by Renard.
+The single is backed by "La musique que j'aime" ("The music I like").

 Commercial performance

 In France the single spent two weeks at no. 1 on the singles sales chart (in March–April 1973).

 Track listing

 7" single Philips 6009 334 (1973, France etc.)